Dogway/Computer-Graphics-Tools/Blender 2.8x/AStats/README.md

 ![](https://github.com/Dogway/Computer-Graphics-Tools/blob/master/Blender%202.8x/AStats/Overlay.png?raw=true)

-Remember you can tweak it to your like (which stats are visible, color, size...)
+Remember you can tweak it to your preferences (which stats are visible, color, size...)